finnjames/finnjames.dev/pages/cv.md

 ## Employment

+#### UX Developer Intern, <span class="roman">SAS</span>

+<span class="gray">May 2021 – August 2021</span>

+I have accepted an offer for a User Experience Intern position at SAS.

 #### Research Assistant, <span class="roman">UNC Department of Physics & Astronomy</span>

 <span class="gray">August 2019 – Present</span>

 I do astrophysics research and software development with Dr. Dan Reichart in the Physics & Astronomy Department at UNC.

 For my first project, I wrote the logic and UI/UX for software to interpret data coming from the 40' radio telescope at the Green Bank Observatory.
-I engineered the system to interface between 60 year old radio astronomy equipment and modern analysis programs, all while remaining accessible to the scientists who use it for their research.
+I engineered the system to interface between sixty-year-old radio astronomy equipment and modern analysis programs, all while remaining accessible to the scientists who use it for their research.

 Now, I am building a new front-end application for the Skynet robotic telescope network, with a focus on the radio data interpretation and analysis tools.